Photonsters/anycubic-photon-docs/FAQ.md

 ## PRINTING

 ### Can I add resin halfway through a print?
 - Yes, no problem.
 You do not have to pause the print, just slowly and gently pour resin into the vat.
-Make sure to not bump or touch the build plate while putting.
+Make sure to not bump or touch the build plate while pouring.
 Do not over add resin, do not go over the line in the vat.

 ## CLEANING